Is the CGT calculation changing?

 If ‘Private Residence Relief’ (PRR) covers the whole period of ownership and reduces the gain to nil, then no CGT is chargeable and a residential property return is not required.

-Any periods when the property qualifies as your main home are exempt from CGT, which can then also lead to an additional exempt period of deemed occupation for the last 18 months of ownership, certain other exempt periods if specific conditions are met, and letting relief of up to £40,000 per person.
-H M Revenue and Customs (HMRC) are also legislating to change PRR from next April, including reducing the deemed occupation period to 9 months and only allowing letting relief to those who share occupation of their house with a tenant.
+Any periods when the property qualifies as your main home are exempt from CGT, which can then also lead to an additional exempt period of deemed occupation for the last 9 months of ownership and certain other exempt periods if specific conditions are met.

 When else is a return not required?